geoscixyz/em/content/case_histories/bookpurnong/survey.rst

 spacing is adjustable by the flight speed and sampling rates, and can easily achieve high density soundings.
 The cross-line spacing is usually a trade-off between the cost and resolution.
-At Bookpurnong, :ref:`resolve` fly in a 100 m cross-line spacing (Figure), so any single location can be at least sensed by two lines.
+At Bookpurnong, :ref:`resolve` fly in a 100 m cross-line spacing.
+This may not be dense enough to avoid gaps, but could still be reasonable if taking into account the geology is mostly horizontal or sub-horizontal.

 Time domain system